 Technology nowadays is indispensable to businesses.
 It is how they survive in such a competitive market.
-Hotels can no longer do without digital solutions because this is how travelers are now finding them.
+Hotels can no longer do without digital solutions because this is how travellers are now finding them.

-We have listed types of online distribution that all hospitality businesses should adopt to keep them visible to the travelers’ eye.
+We have listed types of online distribution that all hospitality businesses should adopt to keep them visible to the travellers’ eye.